joshmurr/HAND-IN-msc-coding-2-in-class-assignments/my_first_OF_project-raytracer/README.md

 }
 ```

-So the exercise for myself was to write a funcitoning raytracer but try to make use of C++ and OpenFrameworks functionality.
-The above function is a good example of a conversion as it's the first time I've ever returned a `double*` to a `static double` array created inside a function.
+So the exercise for myself was to write a functioning raytracer but try to make use of C++ and OpenFrameworks functionality.
+The above function is a good example of a conversion as there's some passing by reference in there, and it's the first time I've ever returned a `double*` to a `static double` array created inside a function.
 Whether that's good practice or not I don't know yet:

 ```c
 double* ofApp::intersectRaySphere(glm::vec3 o, glm::vec3 Dir, const Sphere& sphere){